adap/flower/doc/source/quickstart_scikitlearn.rst

 Quickstart (scikit-learn)
 =========================

-In this tutorial, we will learn how to train a :code:`Logistic Regression` model on MNIST using Flower and scikit.
+In this tutorial, we will learn how to train a :code:`Logistic Regression` model on MNIST using Flower and scikit-learn.

 It is recommended to create a virtual environment and run everything within this `virtualenv <https://flower.dev/docs/recommended-env-setup.html>`_.